 8. An unsupportive attitude.

 The greatest compliment you can give to someone is to believe in them and let them know you care.
 When you see something true, good and beautiful in someone, don’t hesitate to express your appreciation.
-When you see something that is not true, good and beautiful in someone, don’t neglect to give them your wholehearted blessings and best wishes.
+When you see something that is not true, good and beautiful in someone, don’t neglect to give them your wholehearted blessings and best wishes, before any further action.

 9. Trying to please everyone.